Martín Malharro

-Martín Malharro (1865–1911) was an Argentine painter that introduced Impressionism in the country in the early 20th century.
+Martín Malharro (1865–1911) was an Argentine painter who introduced Impressionism in the country in the early 20th century.

 Life and work

 Martín Malharro was born in the central Buenos Aires Province city of Azul in 1865.
 His childhood interest in painting led to domestic violence at home, from which he left for Buenos Aires in 1879.
 The struggling young artist was mentored in 1885 by publisher Roberto Payró, who encouraged him to enroll at the Society for the Stimulus of Fine Arts, where he received formal training by Francisco Romero, an Italian Argentine Realist painter, and others prominent in the genre locally, such as Ángel Della Valle and Reinaldo Giudici.
 Malharro was invited to the Córdoba Province ranch of José María Ramos Mejía in 1887, where, as an artist-in-residence, he gained experience as a landscape artist.

 An 1892 excursion into Tierra del Fuego Territory introduced him to lithographer Antonio Bosco, who trained Malharro in an art which proved to be the young artist's first reliable source of income.
 His presentation at the Second National Atheneum in 1894, which consisted mainly of landscapes, particularly wheat fields, was well received by critics.
 This relative success allowed him to travel to Paris in 1895, where he befriended Realist sculptor and fellow Argentine Rogelio Yrurtia.

 Malharro also drew on his experience at the Ramos Mejía ranch to refine his skill as a landscape impressionist, drawing influences from Camille Pissarro, Claude Monet and the Naturalist Barbizon School.